seamusdemora/PiFormulae/BluetoothAudio-RPi3A-BookwormLite.md

 #### 3. Modify the `getty@tty1.service`

 `pipewire` and `wireplumber` are under a `systemd` service file that runs in **userland**.
-The [*long and the short of that*](https://dictionary.cambridge.org/dictionary/english/long-and-the-short-of-it) is that when the user that started these services logs off - they stop working - the audio "goes away".
+The [*long and the short of that*](https://dictionary.cambridge.org/dictionary/english/long-and-the-short-of-it) is that when the user who started these services logs off - they stop working - the audio "goes away".
 That may be *inconvenient* at times.
 Fortunately, there is a way around this problem: keep your user (presumably user `pi`) logged in under `getty`.
 Fortunately, this is fairly straightforward - or even unnecessary if you're happy stopping BT audio when you log off.

 If you want to make this change, here's one way to do it: